Skip to main content

 This process leads to the creation of new proteins that have protective functions, such as anti-apoptotic proteins that prevent cell death or antioxidant enzymes that neutralize free radicals.
 This pathway’s effects are powerful and long-lasting, but they are also slow, taking hours or even days to manifest fully.

 In contrast, the non-genomic pathway is built for speed.
-A subpopulation of is located not in the nucleus, but embedded within the neuron’s cell membrane.
+A subpopulation of estrogen receptors is located not in the nucleus, but embedded within the neuron’s cell membrane.
 When estrogen binds to these membrane-bound receptors, it triggers a rapid chain reaction of signaling molecules inside the cell, known as second messenger cascades.

 This is like hitting a light switch instead of rewriting a building’s blueprint.
 These cascades can modify the function of existing proteins within minutes, providing immediate protection.
 For instance, these rapid signals can quickly increase blood flow to a threatened brain region, suppress inflammatory responses, or inhibit the cellular machinery of programmed cell death.
 The table below outlines the key distinctions between these two fundamental modes of action.